OasisLMF/OasisLMF/docs/OED_validation_guidelines.md

 ### OasisLMF 1.23-LTS and later
 The CondTag field in the location file identifies the subset of locations to which a policy condition applies.

 The account file contains the CondTag field, which links to the CongTag in the location file, and a CondNumber field which represents a particular set of financial terms for the condition.
 For each policy in the account file, one or more CondTags may be specified along with a CondNumber.
 More than one pair of CondTag, CondNumber values per policy gives rise to valid duplicates of the policy record.
 The financial terms for a given CondNumber must match if repeated on multiple rows.
 Each CondTag is assigned a CondPriority which is the order in which the fiancial terms apply.
-CondPriority must be the same a given CondTag if it occurs on multiple records within an account.
+CondPriority must be the same for a given CondTag if it occurs on multiple records within an account.

 #### More than one condition per location